 Restating the Question Orally

-With first graders, I choose one card and everyone answers that one card.
-That way, students can hear a complete sentence response repeatedly.
-With my second and third graders, though, I have them draw and answer questions on their own.
-Some question sets include the response scaffold while others don’t, so we shift to using the ones without after a few days.
-When I taught third grade, I also used the second set of cards in small groups, so the students practiced responding with the question and built a sense of community and knowledge of each other, all while practicing a skill we’d use all year long.
+Some question sets include the response scaffold while others don’t, so we shift to using the ones without depending on student readiness.
+With third grade, I also use the second set of cards in small groups, so the students practice responding with the question and built a sense of community and knowledge of each other, all while practicing a skill we use all year long.
 I have found that through this daily practice and expectation of complete sentences, my students do a great job restating the question in their oral responses during class conversations.
 It really helps me make clear my expectation of responding in complete sentences and it’s a low-stress way to practice right from the start!

 Restating the Question in Written Responses